wazuh/wazuh-documentation/source/user-manual/user-administration/rbac.rst

 Wazuh RBAC allows access to Wazuh resources based on the roles and policies assigned to the users.
 It is an easy-to-use administration system that enables to manage users' or entities' permissions to the system resources.
 To learn more, see the :doc:`Role-Based Access Control </user-manual/api/rbac/index>` section.

-Learn how to create internal users and map them with Wazuh in the below sections.
+The Wazuh platform includes an internal user database that can be used for authentication.
+It can also be used in addition to an external authentication system such as LDAP or Active Directory.
+Learn how to create users and map them with Wazuh in the below sections.

 - `Creating and setting a Wazuh admin user`_
 - `Creating and setting a Wazuh read-only user`_